Have you tried the NCLEX unsuccessfully?

-Students must provide proof that they have unsuccessfully attempted the NCLEX.
+Please provide documentation that you have unsuccessfully attempted the NCLEX.

 This can be in the form of NCLEX "Quick Results" (a screenshot from the Pearson Vue website), or a photo or photocopy of your NCLEX notification letter in the mail.

-Students must provide proof that they are either attempting the NCLEX again or are undergoing a paid NCLEX Review or remedial course.
+Please provide documentation that you are attempting the NCLEX again or are undergoing a paid NCLEX Review or remedial course.
 Or, payment can be made directly from Kevin's Review towards your NCLEX costs.

 This can be in the form of a receipt or confirmation email from Pearson Vue, your State Board of Nursing, or an NCLEX Review company.